An Australian Republic? Introductory Activities

 Gauging opinion

 - With other members of your class, or on your own, create a concept map of the terms 'republic' and 'constitutional monarchy'.
-The following article might assist in this endeavour.
-Page 1 contains the most pertinent section.
+The following article might assist in this endeavour: Constitutional monarchy or Republic?
+The November 1999 referendum.

 - In a 'Pair and Share' activity or whole-of-class exercise, brainstorm what changing to a republic might mean for Australia.
 Use an affinity diagram with the following headings: Australian Identity, The Constitution, Democracy, Citizenship, Institutions (Parliament, Prime Minister, Governor-General).